caddyserver/website/src/docs/markdown/caddyfile/directives/header.md

 Manipulates HTTP header fields on the response.
 It can set, add, and delete header values, or perform replacements using regular expressions.

-By default, header operations are performed immediately unless any of the headers are being deleted (`-` prefix) or setting a defualt value (`?` prefix).
+By default, header operations are performed immediately unless any of the headers are being deleted (`-` prefix) or setting a default value (`?` prefix).
 In those cases, the header operations are automatically deferred until the time they are being written to the client.

 ## Syntax